-The amazing athletic feats of the Tokyo 2020 Olympics have certainly been inspiring.
+The amazing athletic feats of the Olympics are certainly inspiring every year they roll around.
 Maybe they’ve even inspired you in your college search!
 To help you explore colleges in a new way, we’ve collected some of our best college Lists & Rankings categorized by Summer Olympic sports.
 Learn more about each Olympic event and see which schools have the best clubs and teams according to our experts.
 Ready, set, go!

 Archery